Commercial Real Estate Asset Classes: A Complete Guide

 Office buildings provide workspace for businesses and professionals, ranging from small startups to multinational corporations.
 The office sector is influenced by factors such as job growth, corporate expansion or consolidation, and technological advancements impacting workplace dynamics.

 Investing in office real estate requires careful analysis of market fundamentals, tenant demand, and supply dynamics.
-Class A office buildings in central business districts tend to command higher rents and lower vacancy rates compared to suburban or secondary markets.
+Class A office buildings in central business districts tend to command higher rents and lower vacancy rates compared to suburban or secondary markets, but an investor needs to understand the economic dynamics associated with a market.

 11. Life Sciences